 Adolescents and Adults weighing 100 lbs or more: 400mg by mouth every 6 hours for 10 days.
-For more severe infections, the dose may be doubled but not to exceed 3.2 gm/day.

 NOTE: Do not use if allergic to macrolides.

-Treat all family/household members in close contact who also have impetiginous lesions, to avoid reinfection and further spread.
+3. Treat or refer all family/household members in close contact who also have impetiginous lesions, to avoid reinfection and further spread.

-- 1. Instruct family and child in hand-washing techniques. - 2.
+- 1. Instruct family and child in importance of hand-washing. - 2.
 Instruct in handling of linen and clothing separate from the rest of household. - 3.
 Instruct in trimming and keeping nails clean. - 4.
-Instruct in soaking and washing of lesions and application of ointment.
-Soaking is not indicated if treatment is an oral antibiotic. - 5.
-Give parent information about symptoms of glomerulonephritis to observe for: hematuria; periorbital edema; headache; fever; malaise; or "smokey"-colored urine. - 6.
-May return to school after 24 hours of start of oral or IM antibiotic treatment.
-No physical education until fully resolved. - 7.
-Contact clinic if any problems obtaining medications.
+Instruct in soaking and removal of crusts from lesions: Gently wash the affected areas with clean gauze and antiseptic soap every day.
+Soak any areas of crusted skin in warm soapy water to help remove the layers of crust.
+It is not necessary to completely remove all crust. - 5.
+Give parent information about symptoms of glomerulonephritis to observe for: hematuria; periorbital edema; headache; fever; malaise; or tea or "smokey"-colored urine. - 6.
+May return to school 24 hours after starting antibiotic treatment.
+Children with draining or open lesions should have lesions covered with a clean, dry dressing (gauze and tape or a loose bandage).
+Close contact with other children should be avoided.

+7. Contact clinic if any problems obtaining medications.

-- 1. Reevaluate if not showing a response in 2 to 3 days. - Recheck in 14 days, or sooner if rash/infection gets worse while on treatment.
-Note any signs or symptoms of glomerulonephritis (hematuria, periorbital edema, headache, malaise).
+- 1. Reevaluate if not showing a response in 2 to 3 days. - Recheck in 18-21 days or sooner if rash/infection gets worse while on treatment.
+Note any signs or symptoms of glomerulonephritis (brown colored urine, hematuria, periorbital edema, headache, malaise).
 Check blood pressure.
 If indicated, check urine for blood and protein (dipstick adequate).

-1. If rash is not completely resolved at end of medication regimen.

-- 2. Infants under the age of 2 months. - 3.
+- 1. If rash is not completely resolved at end of medication regimen. - 2.
+Infants under the age of 2 months. - 3.
 Noncompliance with medication or instructions. - 4.
-If extensive local inflammation or cellulitis. - 5.
-If any signs/symptoms of glomerulonephritis. - 6.
-If multiple recurrences, to evaluate child for nasopharyngeal carriage state of S. aureus. - 7.
-Progression after 24 hours of treatment or a culture positive for MRSA. - 8.
+Severe infections (e.g., multiple large lesions with fever or other systemic symptoms). - 5.
+If extensive local inflammation or cellulitis. - 6.
+If any signs/symptoms of glomerulonephritis. - 7.
+If multiple recurrences, to evaluate child for nasopharyngeal carriage state of S. aureus. - 8.
+Progression after 24 hours of treatment or a culture positive for MRSA. - 9.
 Pregnant or breastfeeding.